freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1170.1

-I guess null values just show up as blank.
+Null values show up as blank.
 Yoshi is last.
-Find his id by viewing **only** his row in the `characters` table.
-View whatever columns you want as long as you include the `character_id` column.
+Find his ID by viewing the `character_id` and `name` columns for only his row.

 #### HINTS

 - Use the `SELECT`, `FROM` and `WHERE` keywords
 - Here's an example: `SELECT columns FROM table_name WHERE condition;`
-- You saw all Daisy's columns with `SELECT * FROM characters WHERE name='Daisy';`
-- Only view the `character_id` column
-- Try entering `SELECT character_id FROM characters WHERE name='Yoshi';`
+- Try entering `SELECT character_id, name FROM characters WHERE name='Yoshi';`
 - Enter `psql --username=freecodecamp dbname=mario_database` into the terminal to log in if you aren't already

 ## 1180.
 Add `more_info` for Yoshi